 We headed South for two days in what many consider to be the three most beautiful spots in Ireland: Dingle, Killarney, and the Ring of Kerry.
-After spending time in Dublin, seeing the 5000 year old tomb at Newgrange and then stumbling upon the adorable town of Adare, or exceptions were quite high.
+After spending time in Dublin, seeing the 5000-year-old tomb at Newgrange and then stumbling upon the adorable town of Adare, or exceptions were quite high.

 It is a famous surfing beach, and the surfers were there.
 The waves were cooperating, easy to do with the wind and rain.
 It was enough for us.
 Visibility not so good, and we were wet and cold without attempting to go onto the beach.

-It seemed like the perfect time for a break, so we found Burkes Mulbur House, a wonderful B&B just outside the city center of Killarney, run by a family who just happened to have girls of similar ages to ours.
+It seemed like the perfect time for a break, so we found Burkes Mulbur House, a wonderful B&B just outside the city centre of Killarney, run by a family who just happened to have girls of similar ages to ours.
 We rested and then took in a movie.
 We liked it so much we stayed an extra night.

 It was still cloudy in the morning, but we decided to go to drive the Ring of Kerry anyway.
 At the furthest end we crossed to Valentia Island and discovered some amazing things: